Group Leader

 What we do

-Altered gene transcription is a major cause of cancer.
-Our group is focused on understanding altered gene transcription in cancer, with a view to identifying novel therapeutic targets and developing targeted therapies to treat children with cancer.
+Altered gene expression is a major cause of cancer.
+Our group is focused on understanding altered gene transcription and RNA modification in cancer initiation and progression, with a view to identifying drug-like inhibitors and developing targeted therapies to treat children with cancer.

-One of the main ways that cancer cells alter gene transcription is to chemically modify cell proteins called histones and to hack “super-enhancers” to oncogenes.
-These act to ‘switch off’ the transcription of genes that help suppress tumour initiation and progression, and to ‘switch on’ the transcription of genes that induce these processes.
-We have made significant inroads into understanding the role of histone modification and super-enhancers in the formation of tumours, and how inhibitors of histone molecules and super-enhancers can act as anticancer agents.
+One of the main ways that cancer cells alter gene transcription is to “rearrange” critical oncogenic genes to the neighbourhood of transcriptional ‘super-enhancers’.
+This acts to massively augment the transcription of oncogenes that induce tumour initiation and progression.
+We have made significant inroads into understanding the role of super-enhancers in the formation of tumours, and how inhibitors of super-enhancers can act as anticancer agents.

 We are also using a genomics approach to investigate the genes and molecular pathways critically involved in driving tumour growth in neuroblastoma, focusing on genetic subtypes of high-risk neuroblastoma.
-We recently found evidence that long non-coding RNAs may be critical drivers of neuroblastoma and became one of the first groups in the world to develop inhibitors of these molecules.
+We recently found evidence that long non-coding RNAs and RNA methyltransferases may be critical drivers of neuroblastoma, and became one of the first groups in the world to develop inhibitors of these molecules.

 Research projects